New Student Orientation and First Quarter Requirements

 New student orientation is normally held one week prior to the start of fall quarter and is a requirement of all new, incoming students.

 To do before/during your first quarter in the Counselor Education Program:

-- One upper division undergraduate or graduate level psychopathology course, such as COUN 430/530: Introduction to Psychiatric Diagnoses (formerly Abnormal Personalities), or PSY 434: Introduction to Psychopathology;
+- One upper division undergraduate or graduate level psychopathology course, such as COUN 430/530: Introduction to Psychiatric Diagnoses, or PSY 434: Introduction to Psychopathology

-- AND a graduate level introduction to counseling course, such as COUN 541: Introduction to Counseling.
+- A graduate level introduction to counseling course, such as COUN 541: Introduction to Counseling

 - Create your Odin account, and set up yourPSU email account, through the Office of Information Technologies (OIT) User Support Services, before enrollment in your first term of classes.
 For further assistance you may contact them in any of the following ways: